rspack-contrib/rspack-chain/README.md

 ### Merging Config

-webpack-chain supports merging in an object to the configuration instance which matches a layout similar to how the webpack-chain schema is laid out.
+rspack-chain supports merging in an object to the configuration instance which matches a layout similar to how the rspack-chain schema is laid out.

-**Note:** This object does not match the webpack configuration schema exactly (for example the `[name]` keys for entry/rules/plugins), so you may need to transform webpack configuration objects (such as those output by webpack-chain's `.toConfig()`) to match the layout below prior to passing to `.merge()`.
+**Note:** This object does not match the Rspack configuration schema exactly (for example the `[name]` keys for entry/rules/plugins), so you may need to transform Rspack configuration objects (such as those output by rspack-chain's `.toConfig()`) to match the layout below prior to passing to `.merge()`.

 ```js